cforall/llheap/README.md

 * `dimension`: number of array objects
 * `elemSize`: new size of array object (smaller or larger than previous)

 **Return:** address of the old or new storage with the specified new size or NULL if the resize fails.
-All sticky properties are preserved
+All sticky properties are preserved.

 ### `size_t malloc_alignment( void * addr )`
 returns the alignment of the dynamic object.